mendixlabs/smart-apps-prompt-library/README.md

 # Welcome to our Mendix Prompt Library!
-Welcome to our Prompt Library!
-Prompt engineering has been a hot topic ever since Large Language Models (LLMs) became popular.
-This repository is all about understanding how to communicate effectively with generative AI models by crafting the right prompts.
-Even with today's advanced models that interpret user intent more easily, mastering prompt engineering can still be a challenge—especially if you're new to it.
+Welcome to our Prompt Library—your go-to place for all things prompt engineering! 🚀 Ever since Large Language Models (LLMs) burst onto the scene, crafting the perfect prompt has become a hot topic.
+This repository is all about learning how to "speak AI" by mastering the art of prompt crafting.
+Let's go ahead—explore, experiment, and even contribute! **Let’s make prompt engineering a fun skill anyone can master**. 💡

-That's why we created this collection of prompts.
-Here, you'll find examples ranging from the basics to advanced concepts like function-calling prompts.
-Feel free to explore, experiment, and contribute. **Let's make prompt engineering a skill anyone can master!**

 ## Structure
 You can find the prompts, a description, scope and explaination of the prompt in the **prompt-reference** folder.
 We have the following categories and prompt examples: